davidmerrick/DataDog-Bandwidth-Monitor/README.md

 NodeJS app that does an Internet speed test and appends the results to a Google Spreadsheet.

 Wrote this to monitor my Comcast download and upload speeds.
+Designed to be run on a Raspberry Pi with [Resin.io](https://resin.io/).

 Runs continuously at an interval specified by the SPEED_TEST_INTERVAL_MIN environment variable (default is 15 min).